iBlacksus/BSVideoThumbnails/README.md

 ## License

-BDCamera is available under the MIT license.
+BSVideoThumbnails is available under the MIT license.
 See the LICENSE file for more info.